graphql/graphql-spec/Section 5 -- Validation.md

 ## Arguments

+Arguments are provided to both fields and directives.
+The following validation rules apply in both cases.

 ### Argument Names

 ** Formal Specification **

-  * For each {selection} in the document
+  * For each {argument} in the document
-  * Let {arguments} be the set of argument provided to the {selection}
-  * Let {targetField} be the target field of a given {selection}
+  * Let {argumentName} be the Name of {argument}.
-  * Let {argumentDefinitions} be the set of argument definitions of {targetField}
+  * Let {argumentDefinition} be the argument definition provided by the parent field or definition named {argumentName}.
-  * Each {argumentName} in {arguments} must have a corresponding argument definition in the {targetField} with the same name
+  * {argumentDefinition} must exist.

 ** Explanatory Text **

-Field selections may take arguments.
-Each field selection corresponds to a field definition on the enclosing type, which specifies a set of possible arguments.
-Every argument provided to the selection must be defined in the set of possible arguments.
+Every argument provided to a field or directive must be defined in the set of possible arguments of that field or directive.

 For example the following are valid: